biostars/bootcamp-central/web/archives/2023/setup/conda.md

 ## Conda

-You will need to download and install several “packages” to work interactively during the bootcamp.
-[Conda](https://docs.conda.io/en/latest/) is a commonly used open-source package management and environment management system that allows you to install, run, and update packages while managing their dependencies on Windows, macOS, and Linux operating system.
+You will need to download and install several “packages” to work interactively during the bootcamp. <a href="https://docs.conda.io/en/latest/" target="_blank">Conda</a> is a commonly used open-source package management and environment management system that allows you to install, run, and update packages while managing their dependencies on Windows, macOS, and Linux operating system.

 You can follow the steps below to step up your environment on the ACI server.